CCQC/Quax/README.md

+# Quax
+You have just found Quax.
+We have just gone open source.
+Pardon our dust while we tidy things up.
+The paper outlining this package was just recently submitted, and this repo will be updated with a link once published.

 ### Arbitrary Order Nuclear Derivatives of Electronic Energies
 This library supports a simple and clean API for obtaining higher-order energy derivatives of electronic structure computations such as Hartree-Fock, second-order Moller-Plesset perturbation theory (MP2), and